-It is interesting to think back to when we were first imagining this conference—in Ontario, in person, to be held almost 6 months ago!
+It is interesting to think back to when we were first imagining this conference—in Ontario, in person, to be held almost six months ago!
 When news of a possible pandemic was just starting to reach North America, we chose to delay, in the hopes of being able to ride the storm out.
 We have now settled into a much different way of life, realizing that this shift in how we connect is our new normal.
-Therefore, rather than offer a one-day event, we have been able to bring a month long series to our whole disability community across North America.
+Therefore, rather than offer a one-day event, we have been able to bring a month-long series to our whole disability community across North America.

 Over the course of October, we invited five speakers to come together to discuss caregiving.
-Each one brought a unique perspective to the conversation, but throughout all the conversations, the theme of community was prevalent.
+Each one brought a unique perspective to the conversation; but throughout all the conversations, the theme of community was prevalent.
 Being a caregiver can be a very challenging, tiring journey.
 It can be extremely rewarding as well.
 Regardless, the key to being able to sustain yourself as a caregiver is by entering into community.

 For five weeks we met on Zoom, sharing conversations, engaging in learning, and offering support to one another through the acts of listening and connecting.

-Marlene Vanrootselaar, mother to eight, grandma to nine, foster parent for 25 years and manager of a group home for The Anchor Association spoke about Parenting children and adults with Disabilities
+Marlene Vanrootselaar—mother to eight, grandma to nine, foster parent for 25 years, and manager of a group home for The Anchor Association—spoke about parenting children and adults with disabilities.

-Mark Stephenson concluded the series with a keynote focused on a spiritual and Biblical perspective on caregiving and then hosted a panel discussion that included all of our series speakers.
+Mark Stephenson concluded the series with a keynote focused on a spiritual and biblical perspective on caregiving, and then hosted a panel discussion that included all of our series speakers.